Play, Make, Break: Alternative Voices In Animation

 This panel is part of Objectifs’ biennial Women in Film and Photography showcase.

-Screening followed by a Q&A
+Screening followed by a panel discussion

 Rating: TBC